ThGreatExplorer/Playwright/README.md

 Developed by Anfisa Bogdanenko and Daniel Yu.

+### Assignment 3 - Challenge Question
+The answer to the challenge question is given in a comment on top of the `3/xcsk` script and `src/main/scala/Main.scala`.

 ### Build system

 This is a normal `sbt` project compiled with Scala 3.
 You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.